davidnalesnik/frontend-nanodegree-mobile-portfolio/README.md

 #### Optimizations to `views/js/main.js`

-Due to inefficient code, the performance of the pizzeria page `pizza.html` lagged behind a refresh rate of 60 frames per second, and resizing of the pizza images was sluggish.
+Due to inefficient code in this file, the performance of the original pizzeria page `pizza.html` lagged behind a refresh rate of 60 frames per second, and resizing of the pizza images was sluggish.

+The main optimizations involve reducing assets, caching where possible, and avoiding expensive operations within loops.
+Changes include

+1. creating only enough background pizzas to fill the screen.
+For typical media, we need considerably fewer images than 200.

+1. using a single pizza as a representative when resizing with the slider.
+Thus, expensive calculations can be done once instead of 100 times.

+1. moving cachable information outside of the for-loops used to resize pizzas and update the positions of animated background pizzas.
+For example, we no longer search the DOM for all menu pizza elements every time we need to refer to them (400 times!)

+1. storing references to the background pizzas in an array.
+We now don't have to search for them each time we update their positions.

+1. using faster methods to search the DOM.
+We favor `getElementById` over `querySelectorAll`, for example.

+1. minifying (removal of spaces, comments) in the production version.

-Optimizations to `views/js/main.js` are detailed in code comments added to the version of that file in the `src` directory.
+More information on optimization is found in code comments added to `src/views/js/main.js`.
+(These are absent in the further optimized version in the `dist` directory.)

-Note that this code has been minified and inlined in the version of `pizza.html` in the `dist` directory.

 #### Building the production version